mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    -  speaking to mongocryptd to mark commands.

-   -  fetching encrypted data keys from key vault (mongod).
+   -  fetching encrypted data keys from key vault collection (mongod).

    -  running listCollections on mongod.